Skip to main content

-If you’re pregnant and homeless, or if you’ll soon have to move out of your home, the council must give you somewhere to stay.
+If you’re pregnant and homeless, or if you'll soon have to leave your home because of pregnancy, the council must give you somewhere to stay.

 • you're experiencing domestic abuse, violence or threats in your home or local area